reservoirman/SEAL/README.md

 SEAL is strongly and statically typed, case-sensitive, procedural, and can be object oriented.

-SEAL also supports various avionics communications protocols, such as the various ARINC protocols.
+SEAL also supports various avionics communications protocols, such as the ARINC protocols.